tomjaguarpaw/trainings/lynda/diversity-and-inclusion-in-a-global-enterprise.md

   more accurate solutions.

-It's essential that your company articulates your reasons for caring about diversity so that you can appropriately adapt htat to a global context.
+It's essential that your company articulates your reasons for caring about diversity so that you can appropriately adapt that to a global context.

 ## Example of a diversity strategy